 One thing to consider when you're thinking about having your vents and ducts cleaned is the fact that the indoor air quality of your home is decreasing.
 This is partly because of the popularity of high-efficiency windows, doors, and increased insulation that reduce the amount of air transfer between inside and outside.
 These fixtures are great when it comes to reducing energy costs and making a room more comfortable, but they are often not supplemented with any additional ventilation, causing pollutants that enter the home to remain inside instead of leaking out through drafty windows and gaps.

-Gator Clean professional duct cleaning services use specialized blowers, vacuums, and brushes to clean out the supply, intake, and return ducts throughout your home.
+Gator Clean professional duct cleaning services (Through Vent Air Compression System) use specialized blowers, vacuums, and brushes to clean out the supply, intake, and return ducts throughout your home.
 Duct cleaning involves a thorough cleaning of the air handler, registers, grilles, fans, motors, housings, and coils of the HVAC system.

 Renovation: If your home has been remodeled – especially if there was asbestos abatement, lead paint removal, or significant dust – your ductwork may need to be cleaned.
 Ducts should be sealed off during home renovations; but if they weren't, dangerous dust and debris may become lodged inside the ductwork.